wingo/stringrefs/README.md

 language's needs.
 For example Java usually wants to treat strings as WTF-16 code unit sequences, so Java would encode to WTF-16.
-This proposal provides facilities for measuring how many bytes an encoding would take, and actually doing the encoding.
+This proposal provides facilities for measuring how many bytes an encoding would take, and for actually doing the encoding.

 As a possibly post-MVP feature we also would also like to provide the ability to get a WTF-8 or WTF-16 "view" on a string, which should